TravelTimN/simon-game/README.md

 **Winning Razz**:
 - If the player is successful enough to beat Simon's 31 levels, the traditional winning *'Razz'* will trigger.
 This is a combination of rapid pulses of the final color, mixed with a round of applause in order from Red, Yellow, Blue, Green on repeat, followed by the losing klaxon to signify the player has won the game!
+    - Winning Modal will display length of time it took to beat Simon.

 ### Features Left to Implement